Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Values should be consistent across the project
   - Do: Assign "yes" = 1 and "no" = 0 as the value for all yes/no items
   - Don't: Assign "yes" = 1 and "no" = 0 for some variables, and "yes" = 1 and "no" = 2 for others
-    - Unless a pre-existing measure determines how some variables are coded
+    - The exception here is if a pre-existing measure determines how values are coded.
+In that case, there may be some inconsistency across items
 - Order Likert-type scale response options in a logical way
   - Do: Assign "Strongly Disagree" = 1; "Disagree" = 2; "Agree" = 3; "Strongly Agree" = 4
   - Don't: Assign "Strongly Disagree" = 1; "Disagree" = 3; "Agree" = 4; "Strongly Agree" = 2
-    - Unless a pre-existing measure tells you to code variables in a different way
+    - The exception here is if a pre-existing measure tells you to code variables in a different way

-## Missing Value Coding
+## Missing Value Coding {#style-missing}

 There is little agreement about how missing data should be coded [@white_nine_2013].
 There are essentially two options.

 1. You can choose to leave all missing values as blank.
     - Benefits of this are that there is no chance of extreme values being mistaken as actual values
     - The concern with this method is that there is no way to discern if the value is truly missing, or was potentially erased by accident or skipped over during data entry [@broman_data_2018]
-    - There is also the consideration that some statistical programs do not allow blank values (e.g., MPlus), and therefore missing values will need to be assigned at some point.
+    - There is also the consideration that some statistical programs do not allow blank values (e.g., Mplus), and therefore missing values will need to be assigned at some point.
 Yet, as I mentioned earlier in this chapter, it is best to not make decisions based on one potential use case.
 It is better to make decisions based on what is the most reasonable way to assign missing values for a general audience.

 2. The other option is to define missing values and add them to your data.
 This may be one consistent value (i.e., the word NULL or the letters NA, or it may be extreme numeric values such as -999 or -98)
-    - A benefit of this method are that using defined values allows you to specify distinct reasons for missing data (e.g., -97 = Not Applicable, -98 = Skipped) if that is important for your study.
+    - A benefit of this method are that using defined values allows you to specify distinct reasons for missing data (e.g., "Not Applicable" = -97, "Skipped" = -98) if that is important for your study.
     - Another benefit is that this removes the uncertainty that we had with blank cells.
 If a value is filled, we are now certain the the value was not deleted for skipped over during data entry.
     - The biggest problem that can occur with this method is that either your extreme values could be mistaken for actual values (if someone misses the documentation on missing values), or if you use a value that does not match your variable type, then you introduce new variable type issues (e.g., if NULL is used in a numeric variable, that variable will no longer be numeric)